diceid/sample-verifier-webapp/README.md

 ## Prerequisites
 Different components required for this demo are:
 - DICE Verification component
-- DICE Identity Wallet for Holder and
+- DICE Identity Wallet for Holder
+- Credentials from sample-issuer-webapp
 - Verifiable Sample Web Application  (sample-verifier-webapp)

 DICE verification component is hosted at: https://futurebankvcauthcontroller.wiprobc.com